IamArmanNikkhah/Simple_RL/README.md

 # Simple_RL
 really simple reinforcement learning algorithm(vanilla policy gradient) applied on cartpole

-An agent learn how to handle an attached pole and getting the maximum reward possible.
+An agent learns how to handle an attached pole and getting the maximum reward possible.

 **Game environment:**